 Asset tokens represent assets such as a debt or an equity claim against the issuer.

 According to FINMA, asset tokens are analogous to equities, bonds, and derivatives.
 Operators of financial market infrastructures are subject to authorization by FINMA.
 If the tokens received in an ICO qualify as securities, trading will require authorization.
-Securities are defined as “standardised certificated or uncertificated securities, derivatives and intermediated securities which are suitable for mass standardised trading,” meaning they are “publicly offered for sale in the same structure and denomination or are placed with more than 20 clients, insofar as they have not been created especially for individual counterparties.”
+Securities are defined as “standardized certificated or uncertificated securities, derivatives and intermediated securities which are suitable for mass standardized trading,” meaning they are “publicly offered for sale in the same structure and denomination or are placed with more than 20 clients, insofar as they have not been created especially for individual counterparties.”

 FINMA does not treat payment tokens or utility tokens whose sole purpose is to confer digital access rights as securities.
 However, utility tokens that have an additional investment purpose or a sole investment purpose at the time of issue, as well as asset tokens that are standardized and suitable for mass standardized trading, are classified as securities.

 Funds raised in an ICO generally do not qualify as deposits within the meaning of the Banking Act.
-However, if there are liabilities with debt capital character, for example a promise to return capital with a guaranteed return, then such an ICO would require the organizer to obtain a banking license.
+However, if there are liabilities with debt capital character, for example, a promise to return capital with a guaranteed return, then such an ICO would require the organizer to obtain a banking license.

 When assets collected as part of the ICO are managed externally by third parties, the provisions of the Collective Investment Schemes Act apply.
 Provisions on combating money laundering and terrorist financing, which give rise to a range of due diligence requirements, apply to the ICO of a payment token (cryptocurrency) as soon as the tokens can be technically transferred on a blockchain infrastructure.